ee-jackson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in the NERC Centre for Doctoral Training in Quantitative and Modelling Skills in Ecology and Evolution (QMEE).
-Currently investigating the role of pre-dispersal insect seed predators in maintaining tropical plant diversity in Panama.
-Using long-term datasets of seed rain to model community dynamics and collecting information on individual plant species and their enemies in the field.
+I am broadly interested in community ecology, the compexities of ecosystems and how they respond to change.
+My current research focuses on the role of pre-dispersal insect seed predators in maintaining tropical plant diversity in Panama.
+I am using using long-term datasets of seed rain to model community dynamics and collecting information on individual plant species and their enemies in the field.